Dosage Form: tablet, film coated

-EXEMESTANE is indicated for adjuvant treatment of postmenopausal women with estrogen-receptor positive early breast cancer who have received two to three years of tamoxifen and are switched to EXEMESTANE for completion of a total of five consecutive years of adjuvant hormonal therapy [see Clinical Studies (14.1)].
+Exemestane Tablets are indicated for adjuvant treatment of postmenopausal women with estrogen-receptor positive early breast cancer who have received two to three years of tamoxifen and are switched to Exemestane Tablets for completion of a total of five consecutive years of adjuvant hormonal therapy [see Clinical Studies (14.1)].

 Advanced Breast Cancer in Postmenopausal Women

 Exemestane Tablets are indicated for the treatment of advanced breast cancer in postmenopausal women whose disease has progressed following tamoxifen therapy [see Clinical Studies (14.2)].

 Exemestane Tablets Dosage and Administration

-- adjuvant treatment of postmenopausal women with estrogen-receptor positive early breast cancer who have received two to three years of tamoxifen and are switched to EXEMESTANE for completion of a total of five consecutive years of adjuvant hormonal therapy.
+- adjuvant treatment of postmenopausal women with estrogen-receptor positive early breast cancer who have received two to three years of tamoxifen and are switched to Exemestane Tablets for completion of a total of five consecutive years of adjuvant hormonal therapy.

 - the treatment of advanced breast cancer in postmenopausal women whose disease has progressed following tamoxifen therapy.

-Concomitant use of strong CYP 3A4 inducers decreases exemestane exposure, For patients receiving EXEMESTANE with a strong CYP 3A4 inducer such as rifampicin or phenytoin, the recommended dose of EXEMESTANE is 50 mg once daily after a meal. [see Drug Interactions (7) and Clinical Pharmacology (12.3)]
+Concomitant use of strong CYP 3A4 inducers decreases exemestane exposure.
+For patients receiving Exemestane Tablets with a strong CYP 3A4 inducer such as rifampicin or phenytoin, the recommended dose of Exemestane Tablets is 50 mg once daily after a meal [see Drug Interactions (7) and Clinical Pharmacology (12.3)].

 Dosage Forms and Strengths

 Exemestane is contraindicated in patients with a known hypersensitivity to the drug or to any of the excipients.